dakota-kallas/GoodFight-JavaFX-App/README.md

 Agile design process.
 Team members: Dakota Kallas, Jack Parker, Chase Roehl, Khrystyna Yadvinska

-All project files can be found in the master branch.
+All project files can be found in the main branch.